CSCsw/ColPack/README.md

 If not using`-DCMAKE_INSTALL_PREFIX:PATH`, the library files will be installed under `/usr/lib/` by default which may requires privilege.

-Windows Build and Build and Install ColPack Instruction
+Windows Build and Install ColPack Instruction
 -------------------------------------------------------
 You can build ColPack's static library on Windows using Visual Studio (tested with Visual Studio 2015) and CMake.
 Note, however, that you are not